matldupont/matdupont-dev/blog/220130/01-setup-continued.md

 Oh, yeah.
 The airbnb rule set requires all React components to have defined propTypes.

-PropTypes are fine if you're using regular `.jsx` components, but I'm using Typescript.
+PropTypes are fine if I'm using regular `.jsx` components, but I'm using Typescript.
 I don't want to double up on my typing for no reason.

 I'll turn off this rule for my project.